 If you have reached the stage of wanting to edit your images, or process RAW files - beyond just adding filters - then I can definitely help.
 I always recommend Lightroom Classic CC as one of the best editing and workflow management tools available, and I use it daily - for around 95% of my editing work.

-Please note, due to the current situation, I am carrying out all tuition sessions online via Zoom video with screen sharing.
-As this is generally more intensive, I'm also reducing my minimum course length from two hours to one hour - at my current rate of £30 an hour.
-However, please bear in mind that not everything can be covered in an hour and more sessions may be required if you would like to go through all of the areas I have outlined below - or we can just focus on specific aspects of the software, to suit your individual requirements.
+Tuition sessions are available online via Zoom video at £30 an hour - with a minimum session length of 2 hours.
+While I will ensure that we go through all of the basics during this time, please bear in mind that not everything can be covered in two hours, and more sessions may be required if you would like to go through all of the areas I have outlined below.
+Alternatively we can just focus on specific aspects of the software, to suit your individual requirements.

 "I am fairly new to photography and felt like I needed to explore editing but didn't know where to start.
 Gill has developed a series of easy to follow modules, guiding a novice user like myself through Lightroom, including installing it, the library system, importing, processing & exporting.
 She is a great teacher.
 She always answers any questions very promptly and is easy to work with.
 I would highly recommend her, you won't be disappointed!"